davide-marino00/PBI_DOCS/refac.md

 ```dax
 sum(vw_Timesheet[SalesAmount]) - sum(vw_Timesheet[CostAmount])
 ```
-- **DAX Explanation (Generated):** The DAX code snippet you provided calculates the project margin for a specific project by subtracting total costs from total sales.
-Here’s a breakdown of what it does in simple business terms:
+- **DAX Explanation (Generated):** The DAX code snippet you provided calculates the project margin for a specific measure called 'MSR_ProjectMargin'.
+Here's a breakdown of what it does in simple business terms:

-1. **Sales Amount**: The first part of the expression, `sum(vw_Timesheet[SalesAmount])`, adds up all the sales amounts recorded in the `vw_Timesheet` table.
-This represents the total revenue generated from the project.
+1. **Sales Amount**: The expression starts by summing up all the values in the `SalesAmount` column from the `vw_Timesheet` table.
+This represents the total revenue generated from projects.

-2. **Cost Amount**: The second part, `sum(vw_Timesheet[CostAmount])`, sums up all the costs associated with the project, as recorded in the same table.
-This includes all expenses incurred to deliver the project.
+2. **Cost Amount**: Next, it sums up all the values in the `CostAmount` column from the same table.
+This represents the total costs incurred for those projects.

-3. **Calculating Project Margin**: The entire expression subtracts the total costs from the total sales:
+3. **Calculating Margin**: The expression then subtracts the total costs from the total sales.
+In other words, it takes the total revenue and deducts the total expenses to find out how much profit (or margin) is left over after covering the costs.

-   - **Project Margin = Total Sales - Total Costs**.
+### Summary:

-In essence, this measure calculates the profit (or margin) from the project by showing how much money is left after covering all the costs.
-A positive result indicates that the project is profitable, while a negative result suggests a loss.
+In essence, this DAX measure calculates the **project margin** by determining how much profit a project generates after accounting for its costs.
+A positive result indicates that the project is profitable, while a negative result would suggest a loss.
+This measure is crucial for assessing the financial performance of projects within an organization.

-Overall, this measure helps businesses assess the financial performance of their projects, enabling better decision-making regarding resource allocation and project management.

 **`Msr_SalesPriceBaseCurrency`**